First asynchronous episode launches Nov 18, 2021Full three-episode series available to stream on Dec. 2, 2021

 Quench your thirst for travel and adventure with an extraordinary new webinar series showcasing the splendour the most storied cities in the Muslim World.

-Like a MasterClass for the travel-obsessed, Cities of the Islamic World, curated by the Museum’s Dr. Filiz Çakır Phillip and organized in partnership with MIT’s Professor Nasser Rabbat, boasts appearances from world-renowned scholars and artists immersed in the history and culture of the country you’ll visit.
+Like a MasterClass for the travel-obsessed, Cities of the Islamic World, developed by former Aga Khan Museum curator Dr. Filiz Çakır Phillip and organized in partnership with MIT’s Professor Nasser Rabbat, boasts appearances from world-renowned scholars and artists immersed in the history and culture of the country you’ll visit.
 Each episode features illuminating talks about the art, architecture, and history of a culturally significant city.

 What’s more, you will be treated to cooking demonstrations — hosted by Diwan Executive Chef Shen Ousmand — celebrating famous dishes from the region.
 And you will encounter musical sounds drawing from performance traditions these cities made famous.